 - It is also essential to provide evidence of medical malpractice on the part of the healthcare practitioner.
 This means that you will need to make sure that you have ample evidence, which would point out that the doctor was, in fact negligent – did not hear you out, did not look at your patient's chart, and did not ask you about the symptoms you may be experiencing.

 - It will not be enough to prove that the doctor was simply negligent.
 It is also necessary to prove that his negligence made matters worse.
-This means that the advice that the doctor gave you made your condition worsen.
+This means that the doctor's advice made your condition worsen.

-Perhaps the healthcare expert was distracted and did not pay enough attention to you, or the hospital itself mixed up the charts and this caused the doctor to provide you with a treatment that only made the matters worse.
+Perhaps the healthcare expert was distracted and did not pay enough attention to you, or the hospital mixed up the charts, which caused the doctor to provide you with a treatment that only made the matters worse.
 One way or the other, it is 100% clear that you already deserve to be compensated for it.